dhruvp-8/pubnub-chat/README.md

 First get your client id and client secret from [here](https://developer.spotify.com/)

-You these keys to generate an authentication token.
-Please remember that you do this request from server side that is Node.js which would prevent your client secret from getting exposed.
+You need these keys to generate an authentication token.
+Please remember that you do this request from server side in order to prevent your client secret from getting exposed.

 ```javascript
 var authOptions = {